whatmakeart/whatmakeart.github.io/content/coding/github-pages.md

 ## Setup Multiple GitHub Accounts

 Sometimes you want to use different GitHub accounts for different repositories on the same computer.
-This could be to seperate personal projects with school projects or work projects.
+This could be to separate personal projects with school projects or work projects.
 Type the following commands into terminal.

 ~$ git config --global user.name "username" ~$ git config --global user.email "name@email.com"